wpumacay/research_blog/content/posts/deeprlnd-project1-navigation.md

         self._count = 0
 ```

-* The **add** method add an experience tuple to the buffer.
+* The **add** method adds an experience tuple to the buffer.
 We create the experience
   object (data of the leaves of the trees), and add it to both the Sum Tree and the
   Min Tree with maximum priority (as we want to make sure new experiences have a
   better chance of being picked at least once).